-First Level: A student's parents or guardians may appeal a suspension to the principal, in writing, within two (2) school days of the suspension notification.
+First Level: For suspensions more than three (3) school days, but not more than ten (10) school days, a student's parents or guardians may appeal a suspension to the principal, in writing, within two (2) school days of the suspension notification.
 The written appeal must contain the reason(s) for the appeal.

 Upon receipt of a written appeal, the principal (or designee) will review the issues and reach a decision as soon as possible.
 The review may include a parent conference, if appropriate, but this step is optional.
 If there is no parent conference, the letter of appeal will represent the parent's point of view.
 The principal (or designee) may uphold, modify, or vacate the suspension and will notify the parent as soon as possible of the decision.

 There is no further appeal for suspensions of five (5) days or less.

 Second Level: If the parent or guardian is not satisfied with the disposition after appealing to the principal, and the suspension is 6-10 days, the parent may file an appeal to the superintendent.
 The request for an appeal must be submitted in writing within two (2) days of the principal's decision.
-The superintendent will review the issues and reach a decision as soon as possible.
-The decision of the superintendent is final.
+The superintendent will review the issues and reach a decision as soon as possible within ten (10) school days of receipt of the written request.